 - 2 hour trainings are provided through a multi-faceted approach and customizable to your department.
-Longer or multi session trainings will be provided for an additional fee.
+Longer or multi session trainings will be provided for an additional fee of $50 per hour.

 - What are mental health disorders in children and prevalence across the United States.

 - Meet the children and their families living with MHD's

 - Types of Mental Health Disorders (9 roll call video sessions)